iceFeeder/BCards/README.md

 # BCards
 A game of poker .
-the rules of this game would add later .
+the rules of this game would be added later .